CIRCULATION POLICIES:

 Food and drinks are allowed in the library.
 Please be careful with any food and dispose of the trash properly.
 Tobacco products and smoking (including e-cigarettes) are prohibited on campus property.

-The Upper Level is generally considered as the "quiet study floor," the area most conducive to quiet study.
+If you prefer a quieter study space the Upper Level of the Library is generally considered as the "quiet study floor."
+This area is most conducive to quiet and independent study.

 Study Carrels